ShreyaKalaria/weather-with-issues/.github/ISSUE_TEMPLATE/weather.md

 ---

-Replace <location> with the location you want and click 'Submit new issue'.
+Replace <location> with the location you want and click 'Submit new issue'. <br>
 You can additionally add degreeType (C or F) after <location> (weather | <location> | <degreeType>) to get the weather in that degree-type.